orbservability/demo-cluster/README.md

 <https://docs.px.dev/about-pixie/what-is-pixie/>

-This takes advantage of some of the features of the linux kernel, and will not work in all environments.
+This takes advantage of some of the features of the linux kernel, and will not work in all Kubernetes environments.
 See [requirements](https://docs.px.dev/installing-pixie/requirements/).
+Minikube is supported, and automatically installed via the Brewfile.

 ## Usage